jidongbsu/cs333/pki/README.md

 Replace ATTACKER_IP with the attacker VM's IP address.

-Step 2.1. we now type https://www.cnn.com in the browser and see if the man-in-the-middle attack is successful - if so, we should be visiting the attacker's fakenews.com.
+2.1. we now type https://www.cnn.com in the browser and see if the man-in-the-middle attack is successful - if so, we should be visiting the attacker's fakenews.com.

 Note: the attack here will not be successful, and you, as the victim client, are expected get a warning message saying "Your connection is not secure", as shown below: